gbif/gbif-common/README.md

 mvn clean install
 ```

-## Note on Jackson 2 and Guava
+## Note on Jackson 2

 This project will shade Jackson 2 into its own artifact.
 `gbif-common` is used in projects where other third-party dependencies
-are compiled against previous version of Jackson 2, or other versions
+are compiled against previous version of Jackson 2.
-of Guava.
 We decided to shade it to avoid those conflicts knowing
 that the final jar will be larger (still < 4 MB).

 ## Change Log